Overview Of Winnemucca Sand Dunes

 Winnemucca Sand Dunes

-The Winnemucca dunes are the largest dune field in Nevada The dune field is made up of a series of sand dunes that stretch over 40 miles long.
+The Winnemucca Sand Dunes are the largest dune field in Nevada.
+The dunes are actually a series of sand dunes that stretch over 40 miles long.
 Some of the larger dunes are about three miles long and one to two miles across.

 The shoulder seasons of October – November and April – May are ideal for riding with temperatures in the 50s and 60s.
 In May, temperatures begin to rise with an average of 72 degrees.

 Riding is possible year round, but not ideal in the coldest part of the winter from December – February.
-Although the temperature aren’t too bad in the winter, it does gets into the 40s with a bit of snow probable.
-They only get about 12 inches of snow a year, so it doesn’t stick around or accumulate.
+Although the temperature aren’t too bad in the winter, it does gets into the 40s.
+A bit of snow is likely, but they only get about 12 inches of snow a year, so it doesn’t stick around or accumulate.

 - Only 10 miles to food, water, gas, motel and supplies in Winnemucca.

-- These dunes are generally not crowded, but on three day weekends, you might see 20 or so motorhomes camping.
+- These dunes are generally not crowded.
+But, on three day weekends, there may be 20 or so motorhomes camping.